 In September 2013, OCLC introduced WorldShare® Metadata Record Manager.
 This initial release is available to all libraries using WorldShare® Management Services (WMS) and provides an efficient, record-at-a-time metadata management solution to describe one-of-a-kind physical, electronic and digital items.
 Plus, users can now manage local bibliographic data (LBD).
 OCLC will continue to enhance Record Manager over the next few years to further streamline metadata management and enhance discoverability of your library's materials.

 Record Manager will be available to early adopter users in 2014.
 There is no end of life date for Connexion® and additional migration information will be available at a later time.

 WorldCat® Discovery Services is a new suite of cloud-based applications that brings the FirstSearch® and WorldCat® Local services together.
 The new suite enables people to discover more than 1.5 billion electronic, digital and physical resources in libraries around the world through a single search of both WorldCat® and a central index that represents nearly 2,000 e-content collections.
-This will make it possible for 18,000+ FirstSearch libraries to offer a richer discovery experience.
+This makes it possible for 18,000+ FirstSearch libraries to offer a richer discovery experience.